Bagoum/danmokou/docs/articles/setup.md

 - Within Unity Hub > Installs, add Unity version 2020.1.f4
 - Within Unity Hub > Projects, Click ADD and browse to the root Danmokou folder.
 - Click on the project to load it. **The first time you load it, Unity may take several minutes to import resources.**
-- Once you are in the Unity Editor, browse to Assets/Scenes/BasicSceneOPENME.
+- Once you are in the Unity Editor, click on the Project tab (by default in the bottom window) and browse to Assets/Scenes/BasicSceneOPENME.
 - (Error handling) **If you see a lot of pink squares in the game view where text should be**, then go to Window > TextMesh Pro > Import TMP Essential Resources and click Import in the popup window.
 If you can see the text, then you don't need to do this.

 ## Part 2: What is DMK?